OpenAgentsInc/v2/docs/hierarchy.md

     - sidebar-mobile.tsx - Renders the sidebar for mobile view
     - sidebar-toggle.tsx - Provides a button to toggle the sidebar
     - sidebar.tsx - Implements the main sidebar component with open/closed state management
-  - theme-toggle.tsx - Provides a button to toggle between light and dark themes
   - ui/ - Reusable UI components
     - alert-dialog.tsx - Implements an alert dialog component
     - badge.tsx - Badge component for displaying status or labels